We’re accountable to our commitments

 Our different experiences connect us

-We engage and connect to communities inside and outside Microsoft through several opportunities in partnership with our eight Employee Resource Groups and 40+ Employee Networks.
+We engage and connect to communities inside and outside Microsoft through several opportunities in partnership with our nine Employee Resource Groups.

-GLEAM, the Global LGBTQI+ Employees and Allies at Microsoft employee resource group, provides support, advocacy, networking opportunities, external outreach to community non-profits, and promotes education within Microsoft.
-GLEAM also actively helps to attract, retain and develop LGBTQI+ people and raises awareness about the LGBTQI+ community to increase ally engagement.
+The Global LGBTQIA+ Employees and Allies at Microsoft (GLEAM) employee resource group, provides support, advocacy, networking opportunities, external outreach to community non-profits, and promotes education within Microsoft.
+GLEAM also actively helps to attract, retain and develop LGBTQIA+ people and raises awareness about the LGBTQIA+ community to increase ally engagement.

-Representing employees with conditions such as hearing loss, blindness, visual impairments, ADD, mobility disabilities, and dyslexia, the Microsoft Disability Employee Resources Group (ERG) drives internal visibility and collaborates with product teams to design, develop, and build accessible, inclusive products.
-The group awards a scholarship for a high school senior living with a disability.
+Representing employees with conditions such as hearing loss, blindness, visual impairments, ADD, mobility disabilities, and dyslexia, the Microsoft Disability employee resource group drives internal visibility and collaborates with product teams to design, develop, and build accessible, inclusive products.

 Military at Microsoft advocates for current and former military members, spouses, and supporters worldwide.
 The group works closely with Microsoft Software & Systems Academy (MSSA) to provide transitioning service members and veterans with critical technology career skills.

-The Families ERG provides resources, shared experiences and information, and serves as a voice of support for our diverse families across Microsoft, Signature events include Bring Your Kids to Work Day and the annual MS Adoption Fair.
+The Families employee resource group provides resources, shared experiences and information, and serves as a voice of support for our diverse families across Microsoft.
+Signature events include Bring Your Kids to Work Day and the annual MS Adoption Fair.

 Women at Microsoft actively helps to attract, retain, and develop women around the world.
 Its programs focus on sparking girls’ interest in technology careers, supporting women-focused initiatives and organizations, and providing career and professional development resources for women once they are employees at Microsoft.